syncfusion-content/uwp-docs/uwp/DataGrid/Row-Height-Customization.md

 `QueryRowHeight` event triggered for each row when it becomes visible.
 [QueryRowHeightEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.QueryRowHeightEventArgs.html) provides information to `QueryRowHeight` event with following members,

-`RowIndex` – denotes index of the row in SfDataGrid.
+`RowIndex` – denotes index of the row in Data Grid.

 `Height` – Gets or sets the height of the row.